Questfall/docs/quest-mining/moderation/incentives.md

 The resulting multiplier scales every moderator-facing correct-vote reward, wrong-vote penalty, Bypass cost, and Witness prepayment.
 It does **not** scale reporter economics, appeal or re-review stakes, penalties applied to a reported target, or quest/workspace sanctions.

-When a moderator claims an assignment, its exact reward, penalty, Bypass cost, Witness cost, and market revision are locked for ten minutes.
-A later market window cannot reprice that assignment.
-If it expires, it is released and the next claim receives a new quote.
-Legacy assignments and votes without a quote settle at `1×`.
+Market windows are shared server intervals aligned to `:00 / :10 / :20 / :30 / :40 / :50`.
+An assignment does not expire when a window ends.
+Its card stays in place and displays the current window's reward, penalty, Bypass cost, and Witness cost.
+Vote, Bypass, Witness switch, and Witness prepayment use the quote active when the server receives the request, even if the moderator clicked near a boundary.
+The exact quote used for a vote is stored with that vote and remains its settlement basis.
+Legacy votes without a quote settle at `1×`; the legacy assignment `expires` field is temporarily returned as an alias of the current pricing window end for older clients.

 ***